Spectra of infinite graphs via freeness with amalgamation: The Amalgamated Free Product for Graphs

+In this case, because the relator graph has only one vertex the amalgamated product has only one root.
+Hence, this construction generalizes Quenell's free product of graphs. \end{example}

+\begin{example}[Cayley graphs of amalgamated free products of groups] In Section \ref{sec:cayley-amalgamated} we will show that if $G_1, \dots, G_n$ are finite groups with symmetric generating sets $S_1, \dots, S_n$ and a common subgroup $H$, then, the left Cayley graph $\Gamma(\ast_H \{G_i\}_{i=1}^n, S)$ (where $S=\bigcup_{i=1}^nS_i$) can be constructed explicitly as an amalgamated free product of graphs.
+In our construction, $H$ is taken to be the vertex set of the relator graph, and for every $i\in [n]$ a set of representatives for the right cosets of $H$ in $G_i$ is taken as the vertex set of the graph $\calG_i$.
+Then, the edges in $\calG$ and $\calG_i$, and the colorings $c$ and $c_i$ encode the way in which the generators interact with the elements in $H$ and the cosets of $H$ in $G_i$. \end{example}

-So far all the discussion in this section has been at the level of combinatorics, however, our main result here is about Jacobi operators.
-It is then necessary to clarify how the coefficients associated to a graph are incorporated to this framework.
+So far all the discussion in this section has been at the level of combinatorics; however, our main result here is about Jacobi operators.
+It is then necessary to clarify how edge weights and vertex potentials can be incorporated in our framework.

-Note that conceptually weights on vertices are treated differently than loops, but Jacobi operators do not distinguish between these two objects.
-It is for this reason that working only with weighted adjacency matrices (i.e. assuming $b_v=0$ for all vertices) heavily simplifies our analysis.
-For the sake of clarity, and because we are introducing a new concept, we have decided to only discuss the simpler case in this work.